Reverend Owen Manning1

 Anne Clarges1

-Anne Clarges was born circa 1615.1 She was the daughter of John Clarges and Anne Leaver.1 She married Thomas Radford on 28 February 1632/33 at St. Laurence Poultney, London, England.1 She married George Monck, 1st Duke of Albemarle, son of Sir Thomas Monck and Elizabeth Smythe, on 23 January 1652/53 at St. George's Church, Southwark, Surrey, England.
-It is claimed that Anne was still married to her first husband, still living, when she married Sir George.1 She died on 29 January 1669/70.1 She died intestate and her estate was administered on 15 December 1688.1
+Anne Clarges was born on 25 March 1619 at Devon, England.1,3 She was the daughter of John Clarges and Anne Leaver.1 She married, firstly, Thomas Radford on 28 February 1632/33 at St. Laurence Poultney, London, EnglandG.1 She married, secondly, George Monck, 1st Duke of Albemarle, son of Sir Thomas Monck and Elizabeth Smith, on 23 January 1652/53 at St. George's Church, Southwark, Surrey, EnglandG.
+It is claimed that Anne was still married to her first husband, still living, when she married Sir George.1 She died on 29 January 1669/70 at age 50 at London, England.1,3 She died intestate and her estate was administered on 15 December 1688.1 She was buried on 28 February 1670 at Westminster, London, England.3

 Pepys described her on 8 March 1661 as "ever a plain homely dowdy."1